-PLBG 1145 Piping Systems Fabrication II (4 credits) This course provides the student with advanced experience in installation of sewers and drain piping by laying out piping, trenches, excavating trenches, using a builder's level to establish grade and elevations of the piping, and backfilling trenches in a safe and efficient manner in accordance with the Minnesota Plumbing Code.
+PLBG 1147 Plumbing Design and Installation II (4 credits) This course covers practical experience in the installation of sewers and drain piping by laying out piping, trenches, excavating trenches, using a builder's level to establish grade and elevations of the piping, and backfilling trenches in a safe and efficient manner in accordance with the Minnesota Plumbing Code.
 Student must register for PLBG 1147 (lecture) and PLBG 1148 (lab).